ID: MRFR/SEM/1955-CR | February 2020 | Region: Global | 103 pages

 Increased urbanization worldwide has entailed the need for smart cities.
 Moreover, government initiatives and funding for R & D activities have significantly diversified the demand for the smart cities concept.
 Development of the Internet of things (IoT) technologies and devices has also fostered the growth of the smart cities concept.
 The increasing need for high-speed internet connectivity plays a vital role in developing the smart city industry.

-Apart from software solutions, hardware components also play an equally important role in market development.
+Apart from software solutions, hardware components also play an equally important role in smart city market development.
 Therefore, the hardware segment accounts for a principal market share.
 The hardware segment by component is projected to grow further at around 30.65% CAGR throughout the forecast period.
-Similarly, by application, the sub-segment transport holds the major market share.
+Similarly, by application, the sub-segment transport holds the major smart cities market share.

 The transport segment is estimated to grow approximately at 30.34% CAGR during the assessment period.
 Region-wise, North America accounts for the leading share in the global smart city market, followed by the European and Asia Pacific region, respectively.